drzunny/ok.py/README.md

 ```

-Thanks for Python's decorator, no "**test**" in our function name now.
+Thanks to Python's decorator, I can name my function as I like.

 # requirement